 Children who survive birth injuries often have special needs for their entire lives.
 In Illinois, compensation for your child’s birth injuries can pay for their long-term medical care, physical therapy, and educational needs.
-If your child’s injuries have forced you to quit your job so that you can stay at home and care for your child, a birth injury lawsuit can be the means to paying your bills.
+If your child’s injuries have forced you to quit your job so that you can stay at home and care for your child, a birth injury lawsuit can be the means of paying your bills.
 In order to win a birth injury lawsuit in Illinois, there are four basic elements that you must prove.

 Duty of Care